ProfPorkins/GameTech/JavaScript/Multiplayer/Step 4 - Entity Prediction/README.md

 The sample must be run as a server: `node server.js`\
 With the server running, connect to: `http://localhost:3000`

-This sample build on the previous one by adding the concept of Entity Prediction.
+This sample demonstrates the improvements in networked multiplayer possible using the concept of Entity Prediction.

+Read the documentation description the techniques and overview at this [link](https://github.com/ProfPorkins/GameTech/blob/master/doc/Multiplayer/Multiplayer-Step-4.md), then come back to this document and read the specifics regarding the JavaScript implementation here.

 ## Content Acknowledgements